Junyi-Li04/PG-MDAN/README.md

 A repository for PG-MDAN.

-Note that the weights should be calculated via MFD_calibration.py in advance.
+Note that the dynamic weights should be calculated via MFD_calibration.py in advance.